We cannot prevent people from having children …

 “Well, that might be the best thing ….”
 I ventured.

-The discussion went on for some time and Pierre-Anton came on the line … and to cut a long story short I agreed to drive over to Saintes (half an hour each way!) and meet them, to include the social worker.
+The discussion went on for some time and Pierre-Anton came on the line … and to cut a long story short I agreed to drive over to Saintes (well over half an hour each way!) and meet them, to include the social worker.

 I wanted to say “these people should never have been allowed to have another baby, let alone three!” but, of course, one can’t say that.
 All of them looked so poor and so depressed.
 The kiddies had those large dark teary eyes of unhappy children, and how could any of us wish them anything other than Life, Healthy and Fulfilling Life ?
 I wondered what had gone wrong in the overall plan of things in an up-beat country like France that this dirty little family had slipped through the net and found themselves begging from an ex-landlady.